RomanKalkreuth/general-boolean-benchmark-suite-presentation/README.md

+## General Boolean Function Benchmark Suite

-This repository contains the slides that present our recently published General Boolean Function Benchmark Suite for Genetic Programming.
+This repository contains the slides that present our recently published General Boolean Function Benchmark Suite (GBFB) for Genetic Programming (GP).
+GBFB is a benchmark suite that can be used to evaluate the performance and robustness of GP systems in logic synthesis.

+## Reference

 > Kalkreuth et al.: General Boolean Function Benchmark Suite
 > FOGA'23: Proceedings of the 17th ACM/SIGEVO Conference on Foundations of Genetic Algorithms